 The unit of credit for standard classes is the course credit.
 One course credit is equivalent to four semester hour credits or six quarter hour credits.
 Some classes carry one-half or one-quarter credit.

-Students may enroll in a maximum of 4.5 course credits per semester.
+CLA students may enroll in a maximum of 4.5 course credits per semester; SOM in 5.0.
 This maximum is the sum of enrolled credit from the primary and its associated extended term.
 Above this maximum additional tuition fees may apply.

 The Fall and Spring academic terms are 14 weeks long, with an additional week for final examinations.
 A one-credit course meets at least 180 minutes a week, for a total of 42 hours of in-class instruction during the semester.